 The inaugural Wild Images South East Tibet expedition was a journey to explore some the last corners of Tibetan culture in western China.
 Its path followed the original Sichuan Tibet highway from Chengdu to Lhasa.
-Over the course of the expedition our guests were to witness some of the more extraordinary practices of the Tibetan […]View Full Report
+Over the course of the expedition our guests were to witness some of the more extraordinary practices of the Tibetan […]View Report

 Guest Portfolio: Tibetan Sichuan 2018 – Kristyn Taylor